MATCH Function

 =MATCH("Pants", [Clothing Item]:[Clothing Item], 0)

-Returns the row position for Pants in the Clothing Item column
+Returns the row position for Pants in the Clothing Item column.
+Requires an exact match.

 2

-Returns the position of the numeric value 42 from the two-column table, where 78 would be 1st position and $20.00 is 6th position
+Returns the position of the value Pants from the two-column table, where T-shirt would be 1st position, and A0014 is 6th position.

 3